chialuka/pica_app/README.md

-This is a social network app that allows users upload their favorite picture stories and see picture stories uploaded by friends and family they follow also.
+This is a social network app that allows users upload their favorite picture stories and see those uploaded by friends and family they follow also.

+The app will maintain on focus on ease of use, security and flawless designs.
+It will be built to provide the best possible experience for users.

-It will be built using Node.js, React and PostgreSQL
+It will be built using Node.js, React and PostgreSQL.

+To contribute to this project, please open a PR.